vuejs/docs/src/api/options-state.md

 ## expose {#expose}

-Declare exposed public properties when the component instance is accessed by a parent via template refs.
+Declare exposed public properties when the component instance is accessed by the other component via template refs.

 - **Type**